alisw/AliPhysics/MUON/READMEshuttle.txt

 The matrices of TGeoHMatrix type, with TObject::fUniqueID equal to the geometry module Id, are put in a TClonesArray and saved in the Root file with a key "GMSarray".

+\section shuttle_s7 Trigger DCS

+HV and currents DCS values are created in CreateDCSAliasMap() of TestMUONPreprocessor.C As done in Tracker HV, you might want to modify this function to create a given set of error conditions in order to test whether the TriggerDCSSubprocessor is reacting properly to those errors.

+COMMENT: the trigger subprocessor requires trigger .dat files to be present.
+In order to test only the DCS values when the remaining trigger files are not present, a workaround is put in the TestMUONPreprocessor.C which creates fake date files.
+This results in some "ERROR" flags appearing in the LOG file (for masks and LUT), which are absolutely expected.
+The fake date files are automatically removed at the end of the macro.

 This chapter is defined in the READMEshuttle.txt file.